amihalj/amihalj.github.io/content/_index.md

     Also I spent few years doing __consultancy and development for Salesforce.com__ development based company in the UK.
 Salesforce.com is the __biggest cloud-based CRM platform__ and client company delivers packages and products built on that platform.
 Along with consulting I have worked days and nights with a dev team to deliver cloud-based e-commerce API system hosted on __Heroku__ that integrates with Salesforce and supports scalability.
 If you have ever worked with Salesforce, then you know what I am talking about.
 Salesforce limitations are one hard place between you and that rock that keeps bashing your projects.

-    Currently, I am working as a __freelancer__ through my freelance agency [We Bring Apps](http://www.webringapps.com) as a __Principal technical consultant, senior developer __, working and educating a team of developers on collaborate projects or working as a software architect/consultant on projects.
-The team provides various development services and you can contact us if you need a __team of highly qualified software engineers__.
+    I work as a __freelancer__, focused on following deliveries:

+      - educating a team of developers to perform better collaboration on a project
+      - software arhitect/consultant for microserviced systems
+      - clean code education, peer reviewing
+      - Go programming language education

 projects:
   title: Some of projects I have worked on
   list:

+  - title: IBM cloud
+    image:
+    description: IBM cloud is an enterprise designed cloud infrastructure, supported by a large number of engineers and companies through collaboration.
+The goal is to provide top class enterprise solution for cloud based IT applications... [more info](https://www.ibm.com/cloud)
+    technologies:
+    - Go
+    - Kubernetes
+    - Docker

   - title: Repsly
     image: